mlmargotto/DecSecOpsTools/docs/_posts/2012-10-19-lessons-learned-from-the-jfk-jet-skier-incident.md

 snow or ice) interfere with the proper functioning of the devices.
 What is the policy for masking and unmasking the alarm inputs?

-There are two security concepts that come into play--<em>defense-in-depth</em>
+There are two security concepts that come into play--_defense-in-depth_ and _compensating controls_.
-and <em>compensating controls</em>.
 The concept of defense-in-depth is about designing multiple overlapping controls (security measures) so that if a single control does not function as expected, there are other controls that are still effective.
 The idea behind compensating controls is that if a control (such as